Cannabis Made Clear

 Keep in mind that different products will affect everyone differently — factors such as age, sex, overall health and previous cannabis experience all play a role — and these are only guidelines.

+• Store edibles safely.
 Because cannabis-infused edibles look a lot like candies and treats without cannabis in them, they could be appealing to children.
-This is of particular concern with unregulated edibles in packages that resemble popular candy brands.
-If you have edible cannabis at home, including edibles you made yourself, be sure they are properly labelled, kept in child-resistant containers that are resealed after use, and stored out of the sight and reach of children and pets.
+This is especially true for unregulated edibles in packages that resemble popular candy brands.
+If you have edible cannabis at home, including edibles you made yourself, be sure they are properly labelled, kept in child-resistant containers that are resealed after use and stored out of the sight and reach of children and pets.

+• Do not mix substances.
 Avoid combining cannabis with other substances, such as alcohol and tobacco.
-Doing so could lead to unwanted effects, and mixing alcohol and cannabis can compound the risk of impairment.
+Doing so could lead to unwanted effects, and mixing alcohol and cannabis can increase your risk of impairment.

-When the effects of cannabis take time to be felt — as in the case of cannabis that’s ingested or consumed orally — it is recommended to avoid driving for six to eight hours, as residual effects such as drowsiness may be felt for up to 24 hours after consumption.
+• Avoid driving after consuming edibles.
+When the effects of cannabis take time to be felt — as in the case of cannabis that’s ingested or consumed orally — it is recommended that you avoid driving for six to eight hours, as residual effects such as drowsiness may be felt for up to 24 hours after consumption.

 Back to Cannabis Made Clear Back to Responsible Use